Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

    - In the **Delegated permissions** section, select the **User.Read**, **Policy.Read.ConditionalAccess**, **Policy.ReadWrite.ConditionalAccess** in the list.
 Use the search box if necessary.
    - `Note: The Graph permission, **Policy.ReadWrite.ConditionalAccess** is required for creating new auth context records by this sample.
 In production, the permission, **Policy.Read.ConditionalAccess** should be sufficient to read existing values and thus is recommended.`
    - Select the **Add permissions** button at the bottom.
+   - It is advisable to grant admin consent for these permissions here on this screen.

 #### Configure the client app (TodoListClient-authContext-webapp) to use your app registration